AlmogShor/Networks_Project/README.md

 # Networks_Project
-by 207900440 208
+by 207900440
-This is our final project for networks course
+This is my final project for networks course